No-Cash-7970/duckySigner/docs/decisions/20240821-use-hawk-for-dapp-connection-authentication-and-authorization.md

 OAuth 2.0 is one of the most common tools for authentication/authorization.
 It is the mechanism used to create the "Log in with XXX" methods that make it easier and safer for users to log in without entering a password.

 - Pro: A commonly used method for authentication and authorization, so there are plenty of tools and libraries that support OAuth 2.0
-- Pro: Provides dApps with more flexibility in storing wallet connection session data
+- Pro: Provides dApps with more flexibility in storing dApp connect session data
 - Pro: Support using "scopes" that would restrict what a connected dApp is allowed to ask for in the wallet
 - Con: Heavily relies on SSL/TLS for security, which is not ideal for a localhost connection
 - Con: Does not provide a straightforward scheme for authentication/authorization, so using a third-party authentication/authorization service is typically encouraged

 ### Cookie

-Using a cookie to store wallet connection session data.
+Using a cookie to store dApp connect session data.
 The data is stored on the server by the wallet and within the browser (in the form of a cookie) by the dApp.

 - Pro: A tried-and-true method that is sometimes considered more secure than "stateless" methods like OAuth 2.0 and API key.
 - Con: Browser only